Mohamed-Leo/E-commerce-Shopwise/README.md

 - **Shopping Cart**: Add, remove, and update product quantities in the cart with real-time updates.
 - **Responsive Design**: Optimized for both desktop and mobile devices for a consistent user experience.
 - **Checkout Process**: Smooth checkout flow with order summary and payment integration.
-- **Search and Filter**: Easily find products using search and filter options.

 ## Technologies Used